Signage Essentials for Your Parking Facility

 For fire lane signs, the usual requirement is every 25 feet, according to fire and building codes.
 Handicapped parking signs should be placed at each space.
 Special van spaces require an additional sign mounted below it that says “Van Accessible.”
 Signs should be mounted at least 5 feet from the bottom of the sign to the floor and no more than 8 feet to the sign’s top.
 These are just the rules for Massachusetts; your state may differ.

-As a leader in parking and hospitality, FC Valet doesn’t just park cars.
+As a leader in parking and hospitality, FC Parking doesn’t just park cars.
 We provide a wide range of services, including comprehensive parking lot management.
-From advising facility owners and managers who want to add a parking lot for their guests, to upgrading an existing facility’s operations, FC Valet does it all.
+From advising facility owners and managers who want to add a parking lot for their guests, to upgrading an existing facility’s operations, FC Parking does it all.
 We help guide parking lot operators in the right direction with our years of expertise, for well-managed parking.
 When it comes to lot signage, we know what you need for safety, compliance, and optimal efficiency.

 Trust the experts with your parking management needs.
 From signage to optimizing your parking lot, contact us today so that we can guide you toward a smooth parking operation.